 As someone who has friends with children who have life-threatening allergies to food such as nuts, eggs, and milk, I know how severe and frightening food allergies can be, especially when one is unexpectedly exposed to cross-contaminated food (been there, done that, and I do not want the t-shirt).

-Trick or Treating is one of those instances where cross-contamination can easily occur, especially with a lack of labeling or treats being thrown into a bag, and trick or treating at Mickey’s Not-So-Scary Halloween Party is essentially no different, but it doesn't have to be.
+Trick or Treating is one of those instances where cross-contamination can easily occur, especially with a lack of labeling or treats being thrown into a bag, and trick or treating at Mickey’s Not-So-Scary Halloween Party is essentially no different, but it doesn’t have to be.
 What a way to help make Disney at Halloween special.

 Teal is the Color for Food Allergy Awareness